KirillKirillovich/gcp-cloudrun-deployment/README.md

 # Usage:
 ## Creating and store GCP project secrets and variables
 ### If you want use a GitHub Action to create a new environment that holds all your GCP project's secrets and variables, you have to do some steps.
-Most of the steps should be performed once when creating a new project.
+Most of the steps should be performed once when creating a new project(If you have already done the steps to presetup your project, you can start with step 5).
 ```
 gcp_environment_creator.yml
 ```